-Fig. 11.
-Defining Java classes as plug-ins of BRITNeY Animation tool.
+Fig. 13 Defining Java classes as plug-ins of BRITNeY Animation tool

 Additionally, it is possible to capture events announced by the animation.
-In our animation prototype we included one CPN subpage called Events (Fig. 13) that is composed by two distinct parts: one is responsible for the initial loading of the XML animation description (places Start and Running, and transition Init); the other part includes the transition Capture Event (captures all the events announced by the SceneBeans animations and places them, in the form of a string list, in the place Events) and the place Events.
-This place Events can be cloned and connected to any transition where the capture of specific events is required (see, for instance, the nodes and arcs drawn with thinner lines in Figs. 5-6).
-These cloned places are named EventN (where N is a digit that serves only as a distinguishing character, because CPN Tools do not accept places with the same name, in the same page) and have no semantic meaning from the workflows' point of view.
+In our animation prototype we included one CP-net subpage called Events (Fig. 15) that is composed by two distinct parts: one is responsible for the initial loading of the XML animation description (places Start and Running, and transition Init); the other part includes the transition Capture Event (captures all the events announced by the SceneBeans animations and places them, in the form of a string list, in the place Events) and the place Events.
+This place Events belongs to a global fusion set of places that are connected to every transition where the capture of specific events is required (see, for instance, the nodes and arcs drawn with thinner lines in Figs. 7 and 8).
+All these fusion places are named EventN (where N is a digit that serves only as a distinguishing character, because CPN Tools do not accept places with the same name, in the same page) and have no semantic meaning from the workflows' point of view.
 They are only needed for tool interoperability.